Why is Diversity important in the workplace?

-Which is why encouraging resilience is an important aspect of any workplace.
+Which is why encouraging resilience is an important aspect of any working environment.

 Working in the NHS can be challenging, and employees need to be resilient to cope with the demands of their roles.